froehners/TEST/projects/fivesixtwo-inc.agency-website.md

 My CEO and I discussed long-term goals for the company's website and chose our target.

-1. Target: Get more clients
+* Target: Get more clients
-2. Focus: Client makes contact (fills out the form or makes a phone call).
+* Metric: Client makes contact (fills out the form or makes a phone call).

 ## Day 2: Rapid Sketching Solutions on Paper